-All registered and unregistered trademarks and company names contained in this manual are property of their respective owners including, but not limited to the following:
+All registered and unregistered trademarks and company names contained in this manual are property of their respective owners including, but not limited to the following.

-Tyan, Tomcat i815T S2080 are trademarks of Tyan Computer Corporation.
-Intel, i815e, Pentium are registered trademarks of Intel Corporation.
-AMI, AMI BIOS are trademarks of American Megatrends, Inc. Microsoft, Windows are trademarks of Microsoft Corporation.
+Tyan, Tiger MP S2460 are trademarks of Tyan Computer Corporation.
+AMD, AMD Athlon, AMD-760, AMD-762, and AMD-766 and combinations thereof are trademarks of Advanced Micro Devices, Inc. Phoenix, Phoenix BIOS are trademarks of Phoenix Software.
+Microsoft, Windows are trademarks of Microsoft Corporation.
 IBM, PC, AT, PS/2 are trademarks of IBM Corporation.
+Winbond is a trademark of Winbond Electronics Corporation.
+Micronics is a trademark of Microsoft Corporation.
+Portable Document Format (PDF) is a trademark of Adobe Corporation.
+Iomega, Zip are registered trademarks of Iomega Corporation.